(NNAS Silver Award)

 Minimum Group Size: One - Maximum Group Size: Eight

-Cost: Course and Assessment £130.00 payable in advance of the course start date.
+Cost: Course and Assessment £130.00 payable before the course start date.
 The course will not be confirmed until paid for.
+(If you would prefer a private course for yourself or with a group of friends, let me know when booking)

-(NNAS is a charity and will ask for an admin fee of £5.00.
+(NNAS is a charity and will request an admin fee of £5.00.
 This covers the cost of the certificate.)

 Cancellation of course.
 If you (the participant) cancel the course, a cancellation fee of £70 pp will be deducted from the payment.

-If Pentland Outdoor cancels the course, then you will get full payment of the monies returned.
+If Pentland Outdoor cancels the course, you will get full payment of the returned monies.

-You do not need to have attended the Bronze Course before attending the Silver.
+You do not need to attend the Bronze Course before the Silver.
 However, you will require to have the skills and knowledge taught at the Bronze level and have put them into practice.

 By the end of the course, you should have gained the skills to: